RobinMDunn/LogConcaveUniv/README.md

 ## Run the simulations for a given figure

 ### If you have access to a supercomputer with a Slurm workload manager
-In the [sim_batch_scripts](sim_batch_scripts) folder, scripts are labeled by the figure for which they simulate data.
+In the [sim_batch_scripts](sim_batch_scripts) folder, scripts are labeled by their associated figure.
 Run all batch scripts corresponding to the figure of interest.
 The allocated run time is estimated from the choice of parameters for which the code has the longest run time.
 Many scripts will run faster than this time.
 The files in [sim_code](sim_code) each contain progress bars to estimate the remaining run time.
 You may wish to start running these files outside of a batch submission to understand the run time on your computing system.

 The simulation output will be stored in the [data](data) folder, with one dataset per choice of parameters.
 To combine these datasets into a single dataset (as they currently appear in [data](data)), run the code in [sim_code/combine_datasets.R](sim_code/combine_datasets.R).